DataGreed/django-eb-sqs-worker/README.md

 If set to true, all tasks will be run locally and synchronnously instead of being sent to SQS Queue.
 Defaults to `False`

+### AWS_EB_ALERT_WHEN_EXECUTES_LONGER_THAN_SECONDS

+Set this to the maximum number of seconds the job is supposed to run.
+If the job finishes requires more time to finish ADMINS will be notified by email.

 ## Security

 Always set `AWS_EB_HANDLE_SQS_TASKS=False` on Web Tier Environment so the tasks could not be spoofed!